brownag/rjts/README.md

 #> [101] 00 40 3e 00 00 00 00 00 00 40 46 80 00 00 00 00 00 40 34 00 00 00 00 00 00
 #> [126] 40 3e 00 00 00 00 00 00 40 14 00 00 00 00 00 00

+# use the WKBReader to convert Well-Known Binary to a JTS Geometry object
 wbr <- WKBReader()
 wbr$read(y)
 #> [1] "Java-Object{POLYGON ((30 5, 10 10, 10 30, 20 45, 40 40, 45 30, 45 20, 30 5))}"